-Use your power-saving setting: these are usually found in your computer preferences, and there are normally two options, either sleep or hibernate mode, both will turn off the monitor within a specified number of minutes of inactivity - with an old tube/CRT monitor energy usage may fall by half.
+Use your power-saving setting, which are usually found in your computer preferences.
+There are normally two options, sleep or hibernate mode - both will turn off the monitor within a specified number of minutes of inactivity.
+With an old tube/CRT monitor energy usage may fall by half.

 Don't forget to switch off your computer and any peripheral devices, such as your printer and scanner, overnight.
 Check your back-up settings and make sure it is set up to run as soon as your computer is switched on again (in case your computer is switched off at the designated time).

 If you want to know exactly how much energy your TV, laptop, or computer is actually using you might turn to your smart meter.
 Smart meters can show much money your energy consumption is costing you in real-time via the in-home display.

 The government target is for every home in Great Britain to have been offered a smart meter by June 2025.
 More than 15 million have already been installed - if your home is one of them, you can keep tabs on exactly how much your devices, appliances and more are costing you.